quarup/augmented-reality-rugs/README.md

     *    `ID` matching the name of the rug's image file.
     *    `L cm` matching the length (height) of the rug in centimeters.
     *    `W cm` matching the width of the rug in centimeters.
+    *.
+All other columns are ignored by the program.
 *   `--input_images` is the directory used in the previous step
 *   `--outputmodels` will contain, per rug
     *    the `.png` file copied from `--input_images`